vrmiguel/jacarex-old/README.md

 # jacarex

-`jacarex` is a small command-line tool for interactive regular expression testing (similar to many web-based tools), also (TODO!) featuring a small tutorial for regex-learning.
+`jacarex` is a small command-line tool for interactive regular expression testing (similar to many web-based tools), also featuring a small tutorial for regex learning.

 ## Build